 Not many cars could change the course of automotive history quite the way “The People’s Car” did!
 A hallmark of German automotive technology and purpose-oriented minimalistic design sensibilities, the Volkswagen (read: folks-wagon) Beetle was introduced in 1938, and despite a number of intermittence and change in names, continues to be in production to this day.
 Be it the “original” Beetle (1938–2003), the “New Beetle” (1997–2010) or the latest Beetle A5 (2011–2019), you can find them all in our online salvage auto auctions.

 Check out the options here.

-Despite the introduction of modern cars with leading-edge technologies, classic cars have continued to hold a special undying place for the distinct charm and elegance they carry.
+Despite the introduction of modern cars with leading-edge technologies, classic cars have continued to hold a special, undying place for the distinct charm and elegance they carry.
 The models we have listed in this blog post are just the tip of the iceberg compared to what you can expect to find in our online car auctions.
 We are a licensed Copart broker, giving you the option to inspect the car you wish at the salvage yard.
-Simply register to start bidding on your favourite classic cars!
+Simply register to start bidding on your favorite classic cars!
 If you have any questions or wish to learn more about our online car auctions, fill out our contact form or simply call +1 (503) 298-4300.